 To adequately combat these problems, you need to address both the dry skin and the dry, sharp whiskers.
 Our hydrating daily facial moisturizer is designed to address every concern/problem men encounter while growing out their scruff.
 Healthy, well-hydrated skin and soft whiskers.
 Problems solved.

-Keeping it clean – How often do I need to wash my shadow?We advise men with beards to wash their face fur around twice a week, mainly to preserve the beard’s natural oils.
+Keeping it clean – How often do I need to wash my stubble?We advise men with beards to wash their face fur around twice a week, mainly to preserve the beard’s natural oils.
 Five-o’clock shadows don’t need to follow this restriction.
 You should wash your face – and stubble – daily.

 What type of cleanser should you use?
 Any quality facial cleanser will do just fine… but do not use a bar of soap or body wash on your face!
 And always, always follow it up with a daily moisturizer afterward